MatusV8/ChIP-seq-pipeline/README.md

 ### Configuration of the parameters

 The `./config/config.yaml` config file contains various parameters used for the analysis.
 Before you start your analysis, you have to specify paths to **bowtie2_index** and **blacklist regions**, the genome you want to use (e.g "mm10" or "hg18") and **effective genome size** for normalization.
 All parameters except **effective genome size** have to be quoted with `""`.
 Optionally, you can edit the default parameters for quality filtering, peak calling or figure generation.
-Please refer to the manuals listed [above]](#chip-seq-pipeline).
+Please refer to the manuals listed [above](#chip-seq-pipeline).

 Pre-build **bowtie2 indexes** can be downloaded [here](http://bowtie-bio.sourceforge.net/manual.shtml).